 Welcome to Equality Health Center

-Equality Health Center is a non-profit healthcare facility serving women, men, and gender non-conforming individuals throughout New England.
+Equality Health Center is a non-profit healthcare facility serving all genders and sexualities throughout New England.
 We have been providing individualized, quality, compassionate care with respect since 1974.
 We are New Hampshire’s longest standing abortion provider.

 We envision a world in which all people have the freedom to make educated choices regarding all aspects of their healthcare.